Background

 The new testament god is the exact opposite, it's a loving god, compassionate god, caring god, an empathic god, but still psychotic and grandiose.

 So, the narcissists can choose to enact or reenact the old testament god, the god of thunder and brimstone, or the new testament god, the victim, the martyr, the saint.
-In either capacity, he self-imputes, he attributes to himself divine powers, divine attributes.

 You can push this button in two ways.

 As usual, one way of pushing the button is worshipping the narcissist.
-He's a god, you're a worshipper, you have a two-man cult, a two-man sect, or a two-man religion, two people, religion, I'm sorry, you're not a man.
+He's a god, you're a worshiper, you have a two-man cult, a two-man sect, or a two-man religion, two people, religion, I'm sorry, you're not a man.

 So, one way is to worship the narcissist.
 Simply conform to his religious rituals, use his theological language, regard the false self as unassailable, infallible, the epitome and reification of perfection, perfection, brilliance, and rightness, moral righteousness.

 His divinity, the father guru, and the divinity buttons are the two important ones, because they are at the core of the grandiosity.
-These are the four buttons, and these are the ways to push him.

 Now, why do we feel so uncomfortable with narcissists and so on?
-Why, when we come across narcissists, there is this dis-ease, your ill-ease somehow.
-It's like something's missing, something ambient, something is in the air, as though the atmosphere had been instantaneously polluted or poisoned, even when you're in love with the narcissist, even when you're irrevocably inexorably attracted to the narcissist, even when you find him amazing, and humorous, and funny, and witty, and stunning, and super intelligent, and drop dead gorgeous, the stillest, tiny voice whispering in your ear, your intuition, actually, your gut instinct, your survival instinct, whispering in your ear, beware, be careful, either it's too good to be true, so it's probably not true, or some of the behaviors of the narcissist don't sit well with the way he represents himself.
+Why, when we come across narcissists, there is this dis-ease, ill-ease somehow.
+It's like something's missing, something ambient, something is in the air, as though the atmosphere had been instantaneously polluted or poisoned, even when you're in love with the narcissist, even when you're irrevocably inexorably attracted to the narcissist, even when you find him amazing, and humorous, and funny, and witty, and stunning, and super intelligent, and drop dead gorgeous, there's still a tiny voice whispering in your ear, your intuition, actually, your gut instinct, your survival instinct, whispering in your ear, beware, be careful, either it's too good to be true, so it's probably not true, or some of the behaviors of the narcissist don't sit well with the way he represents himself.
+The mask sometimes slips, and you get a glimpse of the alien beneath.

 So, one of the things that narcissists force you to do, which healthy normal people don't, is this constant self-scrutiny.

 When you're with a healthy normal person, you don't keep asking yourself, is everything okay?
 What am I doing here?
 Why am I here?
 What's going to happen?
 Then what is this behavior?
 Why is he not behaving in a way that I predicted?
 What's wrong with me?
 What's wrong with him?
 What's wrong with us?

-And so, this constant background dialogue, monologue, trying to make sense of your experience, essentially a senseless, nonsensical experience, as Cleckley had observed in his masterpiece, Mask of Sanity.
+And so, this constant background dialogue, monologue, trying to make sense of your experience, essentially a senseless, nonsensical experience, as Cleckley had observed in his masterpiece, Mask of Sanity, this is what psychopaths do, and many of the psychopaths that he described were later renamed borderlines and narcissists.

 So, that's what psychopaths do.
 They discombobulate, they introduce chaos and madness and uncertainty and discomfort and wariness and hypervigilance and sensitivity into the situation.